What to learn from a few visible transitions' statistics?: Combinatorics of ring networks

-For a ring topology with reversible edges as described in Section \ref{sec:ring} we need to evaluate the coefficient $C_{\transR,\transR}^\mathbf{k}$.
-We observe that
+For a ring topology with reversible edges as described in Section \ref{sec:ring} we need to evaluate the coefficient $C_{\transR,\transR}^{\vec{k}}$.
+We observe that:

 \begin{itemize} \item There are $\prod_{i=1}^{N-1} (k_i+1)$ possible backbones since there are $k_i+1$ clockwise edges between states $i$ and $i+1$.
-When the dynamics is occurring the chosen backbone is now a set of prohibited edges that are saved for last in order to make sure that the cycle will be completed. \item When the system is at state $1<i<N$ for the first time it can choose between $k_i$ clockwise edges and $k_{i-1}$ counterclockwise.
-Next time $i$ is visited there will be one less way out of it since one transition was already used and so on.
-Therefore we have the contribution $(k_i+k_{i-1})!$ of each state. \item The contribution of states 1 and $N$ are respectively $k_1!$ and $k_{N-1}!$ since they only jump in one direction. \item Edges with the same direction and connecting the same pair of states are indistinguishable, so we have to divide everything by their number of permutations $(k_i+1)!k_{i}!$. \end{itemize}
+When the dynamics is occurring the chosen backbone is now a set of prohibited edges that are saved for last in order to make sure that the cycle will be completed. \item When the system is at state $1<i<N$ for the first time it can choose between $k_i$ clockwise and $k_{i-1}$ counterclockwise {edges}.
+Next time $i$ is visited there will be one less way out of it since one transition was already used, and so on.
+Therefore we have the contribution $(k_i+k_{i-1})!$ from each state. \item The contribution of states 1 and $N$ are respectively $k_1!$ and $k_{N-1}!$ since {from there it is only possible to jump in one direction.} \item Edges with the same direction and connecting the same pair of states are indistinguishable, so we have to divide everything by their number of permutations $(k_i+1)!k_{i}!$. \end{itemize}

 By gathering every contribution discussed above, we obtain